 - Understanding fundamental relationships between biophysical dynamics and empirical properties,

 - Accelerating Industry collaboration on specific bioactive delivery challenges.

 CBD integrates nearly 40 UMass Amherst faculty with expertise in polymer science, nanotechnology, chemistry, food science, and immunology.
 CBD further leverages strong ties with UMass Medical School and others to achieve its goals.
 UMass’ scientists have generated more than 400 publications bioactive delivery field during the past five years and many industry collaborations.

 Drawing on over two decades of polymer science, biological and engineering research at UMass Amherst, the Center for Bioactive Delivery (CBD) was established in 2013 to advance translational research at UMass and support life sciences driven economic development.
 The Center is one of three supported with more than $150 million in capital investments to date by the Massachusetts Life Sciences Center and UMass Amherst as part of the school’s new Institute for Applied Life Sciences (IALS).

-- Barbara Osborne, Veterinary and Animal Sciences, Associate Director
+- D. Joseph Jerry, Veterinary and Animal Sciences, Associate Director